aplteam/Cider/docs/Cider-API-Reference.md

 (successFlag ∆LOG)←OpenProject y
 ```

-Opening a project means carrying out the following actions:
+Opens a project means carrying out the following actions:

 1. Creating the `projectSpace` (namespace) in `parent` if it does not already exist